The experts say that barriers in Bowness are not desirable without a new Bow reservoir.

 The real solution lies upstream

-First let’s talk about the TA agreement.
-The Government of Alberta (GoA) and TransAlta are part way through a 5 year modified operating agreement that sets reservoir levels in the Bow Basin, particularly the Ghost reservoir during the flood season that runs from May 15 to July 15 each year.
+In 2016, the Government of Alberta (GoA) negotiated a 5 year agreement with TransAlta to set elevations on the Ghost reservoir during the highest storm risk period of the year (typically mid May to early July).
+The agreement was extended for another 5 year period, to expire on April 1, 2026.
+By keeping the reservoir lower there is more water storage capacity thereby lowering or delaying peak flow rates downstream of the dam.
 These controls could amount to upwards of 20% of the peak flow rate of 1780 m3/s that was observed in 2013, representing a considerable reduction of flood risk for all communities downstream of the Ghost Dam, including Bowness.

-More information can be found by read the Bow River TransAlta agreement fact sheet found on the GoA website: https://open.alberta.ca/publications/bow-river-transalta-agreement-fact-sheet.
+More information can be found by reading the Bow River TransAlta agreement fact sheet found on the GoA website: https://open.alberta.ca/publications/bow-river-transalta-agreement-fact-sheet.

 More than the modified TA agreement is needed to protect against a flood event of the magnitude of the one experienced in 2013.
 It has been widely acknowledged by various experts that to fully attenuate against an event similar to that of 2013, a reservoir on the Bow River with the capacity to hold the volume of three Ghost Reservoirs is required.

 In May 2017, the Bow River Working Group (BRWG) submitted its “Advice to Government” to the Minister of Alberta Environment & Parks (AEP).
 One of their recommendations was for further study of three flood and drought mitigation schemes on the Bow River:

 - New Morley reservoir